albertwcheng/JACKIE2/README.md

 ## Precomputed CRISPR sites (JACKIEdb)
-Precomputed CRISPR sites (JACKIEdb) available for hg38 and mm10, available at http://cheng.bio/JACKIE Users interested in strating from precomputed sites to further filter or identify sites within regions, etc, can jump to the [later sections](README.md#filtering-examples)
+Precomputed CRISPR sites (JACKIEdb) available for hg38 and mm10, available at http://cheng.bio/JACKIE Users interested in starting from precomputed sites to further filter or identify sites within regions, etc, can jump to the [later sections](README.md#filtering-examples)

 ## Install binaries